brendancooley/tpsp/tpsp.md

 Estimating the model and conducting the subsequent counterfactual exercises require knowledge of governments' trade policies, disaggregated at the trade partner level.
 While detailed data on a particular policy instrument (tariffs) are available to researchers, these are but one barrier governments can use to influence the flow of trade.
 In a companion paper [@Cooley2019b], I show that cross-national prices, trade flows, and freight costs are jointly sufficient statistics for the magnitude of aggregate policy barriers trade, given a structural model of the international economy [@Head2014; @Costinot2015].
 I employ these measures of trade policy in this paper and use an identical model of the international economy to connect trade policy changes to international economic outputs.

 The method produces a matrix of trade barriers, in which the $i$, $j$th entry is the magnitude of policy barriers to trade an importing country $i$ imposes on goods from an exporting country $j$.
-In 2011, the estimated barriers were large, equivalent to a 173 percent import tariff on average.^[These results and the calibration choices that produce this value are discussed in more detail in Appendix B.] They also reveal substantial trade policy discrimination.
+In 2011, the estimated barriers were large, equivalent to a 173 percent import tariff on average.^[These results and the calibration choices that produce this value are discussed in more detail in Appendix NA.]
+They also reveal substantial trade policy discrimination.
 For example, implied tariff-equivalent U.S. barriers on goods from Canada, Japan, and the European Union averaged between 60 and 80 percent.
 On the other hand, goods originating in Turkey and Indonesia faced tariff-equivalent barriers of 354 and 386 percent, respectively.

 ## Literature